brianvansteen/s2768222/README.md

-# ntroductory Probability and Statistic
+# Introductory Probability and Statistic

 s2768222